babeloff/systemd-pilot/README.md

 - Lightweight and easy on system resources (just a single Python script)

 ## Download
 - Download from the [releases](https://github.com/mfat/systemd-pilot/releases) section the package for your distribution.
-Alternatively, you can download the flatpak or the executables  `systemd-pilot` or `systemd-pilot-legacy`(for older systems).

-- For older systems the Flatpak and the executable are recommended.

 ## Requirements
 If you prefer to run the python script directly, here are the requirements: